Judiciary of Cyprus: The Supreme Court

 The Supreme Court was established in 1964 from a merger of the Supreme Constitutional Court and the High Court.
 Although it can act as a court of first instance it is primarily an appeal court for both civil and criminal cases.
 As an appellate court the Supreme Court can review and re-examine all the evidence, request or admit other evidence and order cases to be reheard.
 It is composed of 13 judges, one of whom acts as the court president.

 The Supreme Court also acts as a constitutional, admiralty and administrative court.
 It can also rule on electoral issues.
 It is based in Nicosia.

 Other courts

 There are three Family Courts: one for Nicosia and Kyrenia, one for Limassol and Paphos and one for Larnaca and Famagusta which decide in divorce, child custody and real estate matters.
 There is also a family court for religious groups in Nicosia.

 There are two Rent Control Courts which try cases of recovery of property, property rentals and associated matters.

 There are three Industrial Disputes Tribunals, based in Nicosia, Larnaca and Limassol, which have jurisdiction over employment matters.

 The Military Court has jurisdiction over military matters.

+In May 2022, the Cypriot House of Representatives enacted Law 69(I)/2022, establishing the Commercial Court and Admiralty Court.
+This legislation introduces two specialized courts dedicated to resolving disputes in commercial and maritime law, respectively.